syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 ### Indexed category axis

 Category axis also can be rendered based on the index values of data source.
-This can be achieved by defining the [`arrangeByIndex`]() property to *true* in the axis.
+This can be achieved by defining the [`arrangeByIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CategoryAxis/arrangeByIndex.html) property to *true* in the axis.

 {% highlight dart %}

     @override
     Widget build(BuildContext context) {
         return Scaffold(
             body: Center(
                 child: Container(
                     child: SfCartesianChart(
                         primaryXAxis: CategoryAxis(
                             arrangeByIndex: true
-                   ),
                         )
                     )
-        ));
+                )
+            )
+        );
     }

 {% endhighlight %}